UIElement Docs Version 0.12.2

 Create lightweight, self-contained Web Components with built-in reactivity.
-UIElement lets you define custom elements that manage state efficiently, update the DOM automatically, and enhance server-rendered pages without a framework.
+UIElement lets you define custom elements that manage state efficiently, update the DOM automatically, and enhance server-rendered pages without an SPA framework.

 UIElement builds on Web Components, extending HTMLElement to provide built-in state management and reactive updates.